 In the past, banks and vendors needed to hold lots of information about their customers.
 In the era of the Internet and cloud, there is no reason customers can’t have a digital identity that is online with the same availability as any cloud service.

 Using distributed ledger technology, often referred to as a blockchain, consumers can securely store their personal information in a way that even they can’t tamper with it after it has been verified.
-For example, they couldn’t edit the expiration of their driver’s license after the document had been verified to be correct.
+For example, they couldn’t edit the expiration of their driving licence after the document had been verified to be correct.
 Digital identities, as they move from the lab to the mainstream, will allow customers to control who and how their identity is accessed.

 In the gas station scenario, they would be able to provide permission for the oil company to access their face via facial recognition, as well as their bank information to complete the payment.
 If a customer changes their mind, they can revoke access at any time without having to ask the oil company.
 Since identity and payment information is no longer being spread or stored across numerous vendors, the issue of information lockup, or having vendors requiring their own copy of personal information, and the risk of data breach is reduced.